tomsWebConsulting/twcsl/Change Unable to Add Item to Cart Alert for Only N Available/README.md

 Add code from file
-**[change unable to add item to cart alert for only n available.html](change%20unable%20to%20add%20item%20to%20cart%20alert%20for%20only%20n%20available.html#L1)** to Store Settings > Advanced > Page Header Code Injection for the store page.
+**[change unable to add item to cart alert for only n available.html](change%20unable%20to%20add%20item%20to%20cart%20alert%20for%20only%20n%20available.html#L1)** to Store Settings > Advanced > Page Header Code Injection for the Store Page.

 ## Make a Donation